funakoshi2718/funakoshi-miner/README.md

 # Zcash-miner
 Funakoshi Equihash Cuda Miner

 In release v2.6 performance of GTX 1060 (6 GB) has jumped.
-Small performance gain for other cards.
+Smaller performance gain for other cards.

 In release v2.3 added simple telemetry, fixed bugs wasting cpu, and improved stability.